 D-HH is a New Hampshire nonprofit corporation which is tax exempt under section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Code").
 It is the sole corporate member of (i) MHMH, (ii) the Clinic, (iii) Cheshire Medical Center ("Cheshire"), (iv) The New London Hospital Association, Inc. ("NLH"), (v) Windsor Hospital Corporation (d/b/a Mt.
 Ascutney Hospital and Health Center ("MAHHC")), (vi) Alice Peck Day Memorial Hospital ("APD") and (vii) the Visiting Nurse Association and Hospice of Vermont and New Hampshire, Inc. ("VNH") (each an "Affiliate" and collectively, the "Affiliates").
 (For further discussion of the Affiliates, see "CORPORATE STRUCTURE OF THE SYSTEM" herein.)
-In addition, D-HH acts as the agent for, and is a member of the Dartmouth-Hitchcock Obligated Group (the "Obligated Group").
-Each Affiliate other than APD (which is expected to become a member of the Obligated Group in calendar 2018 if certain governmental approvals are received) and the VNH also is a member of the Obligated Group.
+In addition, D-HH acts as the agent for, and is a member of the Dartmouth-Hitchcock Obligated Group (the "Obligated Group in calendar 2018 if certain governmental approvals are received) and the VNH also is a member of the Obligated Group.
 (See "CORPORATE STRUCTURE OF THE SYSTEM" herein.)